 - A body protector should be worn by all riders in the Jumping Phase.

 The winners of the Intermediate and Members Combined Training sections in the nine area qualifiers will qualify for the final at the Dublin Horse Show.

 The nine area qualifiers are run in conjunction with the Irish Pony Club.
 For further details on the nine area qualifiers and area representatives please visit www.irishponyclub.ie .

-Two Pony club members from Northern Ireland for each of the Intermediate and Members' Combined Training sections will be invited to compete in the Final at the Dublin Horse Show based on results of the following event - Venue and date to be confirmed
+Two Pony club members from Northern Ireland for each of the Intermediate and Members' Combined Training sections will be invited to compete in the Final at the Dublin Horse Show based on results of the following event:

 A maximum of eleven competitors will compete in each of the Members and Intermediate sections at the Final.

 In the event that the minimum standard is not achieved by the area qualifier winner, or in the event that they are unable to compete, a substitute will be taken from an area qualifier based on the best score achieved, provided they meet the eligibility criteria.